top of page

 Imagine if you could take a WW2 airborne trooper and turn him upside down and shake him until everything fell out of his pockets... what exactly would be on the floor around him?

-Aside from the obvious items like ammunition, his pistol, first aid tin, water-bottle... what else could he have in his pockets.
-Every soldier was required to carry with them identification at all times, almost all would have his ETO ID card and pay-book somewhere on them, as well as military driving license and other odds and ends.
+Aside from the obvious items like ammunition, D-bars, first aid tin, water-bottle... what else could he have in his pockets?
+Every soldier was required to carry identification with them at all times, almost all would have an ETO ID card and pay-book somewhere on them, as well as a military driving license and other odds and ends.

-You'll see and hear the the word 'impression' a lot in re-enacting, after all this isn't just about dressing up!
-Re-enacting can go much deeper, your character can have a complete history to it.
-Along side that you can have all the matching identification to make the story complete.
-Every GI has a set of tags, so you should already have an army serial number.
+You'll see and hear the word 'impression' a lot in re-enacting, after all this isn't just about dressing up!
+Re-enacting can go much deeper; your character can have a complete individual history.
+Alongside that you can have all the matching identification to make your story complete.
+Every GI has a set of dog tags, so you should already have an army serial number.
 Make sure that same number goes on all your paperwork.

 SAM_5326.JPG